Young-onset Alzheimer's: When symptoms begin before age 65

 When Alzheimer's begins in middle age, misdiagnosis may be more likely.
 This rare form of Alzheimer's affects work, finances and family.By Mayo Clinic Staff

-Some people with early-onset Alzheimer's have the common form of the disease, and experts don't know why these people get the disease at a younger age than others do.
+For most people with young-onset Alzheimer's, the cause is not related to any single genetic mutation.
+Experts don't fully know why some people get the disease at a younger age than others do.

-That's a personal decision that only you can make.
-Anyone who's considering it should pursue genetic counseling — to examine the pros and cons beforehand.
+Genetic testing for these mutations is available, but anyone who's considering it should pursue genetic counseling — to examine the pros and cons before getting tested.

 For example, it may be helpful to consider how a positive test may affect your eligibility for long-term care, disability and life insurance.